MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/troubleshooting/ad-fs-tshoot-initiatedsignon.md

 ms.topic: article
 ---

-# AD FS Troubleshooting - Idp-Initiated Sign On
+# Troubleshoot Active Directory Federation Services Idp-initiated sign-on

 The Active Directory Federation Services (AD FS) sign-on page can be used to check if authentication is working.
 This test is done by navigating to the page and signing in.
 Also, you can use the sign-in page to verify that all SAML 2.0 relying parties are listed.

-## Enable the Idp-Initiated Sign on page
+## Enable the Idp-initiated sign on page

 By default, AD FS in Windows 2016 doesn't have the sign on page enabled.
 To enable the page, you can use the PowerShell command `Set-AdfsProperties`.
 Use the following procedure to enable the page: